Weight Solver¶

 Methods:

-Returns the chi2 directly calculated from the kinematic maps.
-Specific implementations should override this.
+Returns the chi2 directly calculated from the gh kinematic maps.

 Template solve method